This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 This will help prevent infection from the flu virus.
 Keep your child away from people who have a cold or the flu.

-Contact your child's PHP or CF specialist if:
+Contact your child's healthcare provider or CF specialist if:

 - Your child has a fever.